 The impact of inflation risk is that it may lower the bond’s yield to maturity.
-The impact of credit risk is that it will increase the interest rate a bondholder must pay for certain bonds (credit risk).
+The impact of credit risk is that it will increase the interest rate a bondholder must pay for certain bonds.

 What are junk bonds?

-Junk bonds are common form of fixed income securities in which the quality, or creditworthiness, is below that of investment-grade bonds.
+Junk bonds are a common form of fixed-income securities in which the quality is below that of investment-grade bonds.
 In other words, high risk and low investor protection for a higher return.